xiuyiqian/DigitalAssociate/README.md

 * Use GRPC Request to upload the audio file to the A2F application
 #### ***Streaming Between Unreal and A2F***
-* Send Blendshape weight the OSC Server by UDP protocol **Replace the Blendshape weight ending code in the following address**
+* Send Blendshape weight the OSC Server by UDP protocol **Replace the Blendshape weight ending code in the following address in the machine**
 ```
  C:\Users\innovation_lab\Documents\Omniverse\pkg\audio2face-2022.2.0\exts\omni.audio2face.exporter\omni\audio2face\exporter\scripts\faceSolver.py
 ```